Nauja/Entropy/Draft.md

 Spongebob(0)
 ```

-We greatly increased entropy of our code by separating the
+We greatly increased entropy of our code by splitting the features
-different features into three totally independent classes.
+into three different and totally independent classes.
+Advantages
-This result into an easier understandable and testable
-code.
+are that it's now easier to:

+* Write lightweight and understandable unit tests
+* Ensure that a feature is working
+* Write documentation or explain our classes and functions
+* Maintain or rewrite a feature
+* Reuse our classes and functions

+This is the kind of code you will write if you follow guidelines
+presented here.
+And the last point is important because
+`IdAttributor` is used here to attribute ids to entities but
+could now be used in any other context.
+It could also be in its
+own external library, including its unit test.
+The same goes
+for the `World` class that can now be used both on client and
+server with no distinction as it only require to know what an
+`entity` is, not how it is instantiated.

+# TODO